$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD: Numerical Details

 \subsection{Lattice Setup}

 We generate gauge configurations with $N_f=2$ degenerate $u,d$ quarks on an $L^3\times T=16^3\times 128$ anisotropic lattice.
-We use the tadpole improved anisotropic clover fermion action for light $u,d$ quarks~\cite{Edwards:2008ja,Sun:2017ipk} and tadpole improved gauge action~\cite{Morningstar:1997ff,Chen:2005mg}.
+We use tadpole improved gauge action~\cite{Morningstar:1997ff,Chen:2005mg} for gluons and the tadpole improved anisotropic clover fermion action for light $u,d$ quarks~\cite{Edwards:2008ja,Sun:2017ipk}.
 The renormalized aspect ratio is determined to be $\xi=a_s/a_t=5.3$, and the temporal lattice spacing is set to be $a_t^{-1}=6.894(51)$ GeV \cite{Jiang:2022ffl}.
 Using the $a_t$ and the $\xi$, we get $a_s\approx 0.152(1)$ fm.
-Our bare $u,d$ quark mass parameter gives $m_\pi= 348.5(1.0)$ MeV, thus the value $m_\pi L a_s\approx 3.9$ warrants that the finite volume effect of this lattice setup is not important.
-For the valence charm quark, we adopt the clover fermion action in Ref.~\cite{CLQCD:2009nvn} and the charm quark mass parameter is tuned to give $(m_{\eta_c}+3m_{J/\psi})/4=3069$ MeV.
+Our bare $u,d$ quark mass parameter gives $m_\pi= 348.5(1.0)$ MeV and $m_\pi L a_s\approx 3.9$.
+For the valence charm quark, we adopt the clover fermion action in Ref.~\cite{CLQCD:2009nvn}, and the charm quark mass parameter is tuned to give $(m_{\eta_c}+3m_{J/\psi})/4=3069$ MeV.
 The distillation method~\cite{Peardon:2009gh} is used to generate the perambulators for $u,d$ quarks and the valence charm quark on our gauge ensemble.
 In practice, the perambulators are calculated in the Laplacian Heaviside subspace spanned by $N_\mathrm{vec}=70$ eigenvectors with the lowest eigenvalues.
 The parameters for the gauge ensemble are listed in Table~\ref{tab:config}.